EdDataScienceEES/tutorial-sroles1/tutorial.md

 ![image](https://user-images.githubusercontent.com/91271151/145380394-525b9c40-0414-43ce-bb67-9099686174c3.png)

-This plot is not useful for extracting specific values but is for viewing overall trends in the data.
-A question which may be posed by looking at this graph is why do small farms own land which is valued higher than larger farms?
+This plot is not useful for extracting specific values but is effective for viewing overall trends in the data.
+A question which may be posed by looking at this graph is why do small farms generally own land which is valued higher than larger farms?
+We used the colours red, green and blue to seperate each catagory, an improvement to this graph would be to consider a colour blind friendly colour palet.
+This style of plot can become confusing and unclear when more rows of data are added.

+<a name="plotlyconvar"></a>
+## Plotly: Multiple continuous variables
-However, this style of plot can become confusing and unclear when more rows of data are added.
-With plotly we can plot the same style of graph but allow for viewer interaction to make the trends and clear isolate parameters of interest.

-Plotly parellel coordinate plots are not perfect however.
+With plotly we can plot the same style of graph but allow for viewer interaction which can help to make trends clear by isolating parameters or regions of interest.
+However, Plotly parellel coordinate plots are not perfect.
 They struggle with customisation of labels, legends and catagorical data.
 We have implemented two 'work-arounds' in this code to overcome some of these problems.
 The first requires us to assign each level of the 'size' catagory a numerical value.

 ```
 # Load libraries
 library(plotly)